 At St. Joseph Academy is a childcare and school serving students 6 weeks through 8th grade, we believe that children learn best in an environment where they are challenged, listened to and treated with respect.
 The focus at SJA is not just on the academic, but on the whole child.
 Our programs are designed to give children of varying learning styles and educational abilities the very best in academic instruction.

 ST. JOSEPH ACADEMY IS A CATHOLIC EDUCATIONAL ORGANIZATION SPONSORED BY THE FELICIAN SISTERS.
 OUR MISSION IS TO EDUCATE CHILDREN TO BE SUCCESSFUL LIFELONG LEARNERS AND PROBLEM SOLVERS.
-WE ARE GUIDED BY THE FELICIAN SISTERS’ CORE VALUES FOR MINISTRY: RESPECT FOR HUMAN DIGNITY, COMPASSION, JUSTICE AND PEACE, TRANSFORMATION, AND SOLIDARITY WITH THE POOR.
+WE ARE GUIDED BY THE FELICIAN SISTERS’ CORE VALUES FOR MINISTRY: RESPECT FOR HUMAN DIGNITY, COMPASSION, JUSTICE AND PEACE, TRANSFORMATION, AND SOLIDARITY WITH PEOPLE IN NEED.
 WE PARTNER WITH FAMILIES AND COMMUNITY TO FULFILL THIS MISSION.

 RESPECT FOR HUMAN DIGNITY